gurrenm3/BTD-Mod-Helper/Wiki/Getting-Started-Modding.md

 ![Rider Build](images/rider-build.png)

 If everything is set up correctly, this will build your mod and copy the DLL automatically to your BTD6 mods folder.
-You'll need to do this each time after you make changes to your mods's code in order for the changes to apply in game.
+You'll need to do this each time after you make changes to your mod's code in order for the changes to apply in game.

 ## Debugging your Mod